This post may contain affiliate links. Read the disclosure here.

 It goes back to a 1974 paper in the Journal of Personality and Social Psychology by James Laird.
 It proposed the theory of self-attribution of emotion.
 In simple terms, Laird suggested that if you’re smiling without any non-emotional reasons to smile, then you must be happy.

-And, if you’re wearing a frown, then your mind reasons that you’re probably sad.
+And, if you’re wearing a frown, then your mind reasons you’re probably sad.

 Laird’s based his paper on two studies with a total of 77 participants.
 Using an elaborate contraption of electrodes attached all over their faces, he manipulated the facial expressions of these students — without their knowing — as they watched cartoons.